linkedin/swift-style-guide/README.md

 unowned var parentViewController: UIViewController
 ```

-* **3.5.5** When unwrapping optionals, use the same name for the unwrapped property where appropriate.
+* **3.5.5** When unwrapping optionals, use the same name for the unwrapped constant or variable where appropriate.

 ```
-guard let myProperty = myProperty else {
+guard let myValue = myValue else {
     return
 }
 ```